Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

 ### Handlers

-Similarly the `Handler.Bind` function accepts a class to bind a path to a behavior.
+The `Handler.Bind` function now accepts a class to bind a path to a behavior.

 	Handler.Bind("/wow", class extends Behavior {
 		onInvoke: function(handler, message) {
-			debugger
+			debugger;
 		}
 	});